TL;DR

 Your CEO asked for a competitive positioning doc by Friday.
 Sales has been losing 3 deals a week to competitor B and product is convinced it is a sales execution problem; sales is convinced it is a feature gap.
 You want a matrix that puts your product next to the three real competitors across the 15 features that actually drive a buying decision — and that tells you, with cold honesty, which of your “differentiators” are table stakes everyone has, and which two or three things you genuinely win on.
 Not a marketing one-pager.
 A tool the founder can read in 4 minutes and the head of product can act on Monday.

 A common failure mode: the model is too generous on your side and too cautious on theirs.
-You wrote “strong” in your feature list, the model agrees, and now the matrix tells you what you wanted to hear.
-Tell the model explicitly to challenge your self-grading — and ask for the 3 features where you are weakest on the same matrix.
+You wrote “strong” in your feature list, the model agrees, and the matrix tells you what you wanted to hear.
+Tell it explicitly to challenge your self-grading, and ask for the 3 features where you rank weakest on the same matrix.

 What to feed the AI